Combinatorial and Topological Aspects of Path Posets, and Multipath Cohomology: Introduction

-The above criteria and techniques can be applied to get explicitly the cohomology of a number of graphs, some of which are listed in Table~\ref{tab: homology computatin}.
-Further applications of our combinatorial results are the computation of the multipath cohomology for all oriented linear graphs (cf.~Theorem~\ref{thm:complete comp line digr}), and the proof that multipath cohomology can have arbitrary dimension and can be supported in arbitrarily high degrees (cf.~Theorem~\ref{thm:mulipath high degrees}).

-Finally, we develop a deletion-contraction type result for multipath cohomology with coefficients in an algebra~$A$, namely Theorem~\ref{thm:secremoveleaves}.
-This result allows us to give a recursive formula for the (graded) Euler characteristic of $\tA_n$, which shows how the complexity of multipath cohomology increases in case $A\neq R$, and to reprove an analogue one due to Przytycki~\cite[Lemma~3.3]{Prz}.
+We also develop a deletion-contraction type result for multipath cohomology with coefficients in an algebra~$A$ (Theorem~\ref{thm:secremoveleaves}).
+This result allows us to give a recursive formula for the (graded) Euler characteristic of $\tA_n$, which shows how the complexity of multipath cohomology increases in case $A\neq R$, and to prove the analogue of \cite[Lemma~3.3]{Prz} -- see~Corollary~\ref{cor:homology linear graphs}.
+We conclude by noting that~Corollary~\ref{cor:homology linear graphs} can be proved, in case $A$ is commutative, by using the deletion-contraction long exact sequence in chromatic homology~\cite{HGRong}.